 This webpage has a redirect loop or ERR_TOO_MANY_REDIRECTS

 The reason you receive this error is that the website is trying to redirect you to the right page, but is stuck in an infinite redirection loop.
 When the browser doesn’t receive anything from the server for a long time, it puts up redirects error.

 There are two parts to this.
-First is on the consumer side, while the other is on the server side.
+The first is on the consumer side, while the other is on the server-side.
 If you are a consumer, the only option here is to clear your browser’s cookies.
 Instead of clearing all of them, you can delete cookies of that specific website for which you receive this error.

 If you own the website where this issue has occurred, you can try clearing the cache/third-party cache services of your WordPress site, on the server, reset any third-party proxy services and so on.
 Your administrator will be able to help you with it.
 You should also check with the HTTPS redirect rules on your server to find any misconfiguration.